People's Progressive Party/Civic: History

 A political opening was initiated by PNC President Desmond Hoyte in the late 1980s, and free elections were held in 1992, which resulted in a PPP/C victory and Jagan becoming president.
-He died in March 1997, with Sam Hinds becoming president.
+It was also around this time that the PPP/C began a practical shift from socialism to a market-oriented economy in 1992, as a result of a Structural Adjustment Programme created by the World Bank and International Monetary Fund.
+Jagan died in March 1997, with Sam Hinds becoming president.
 However, Cheddi's widow Janet Jagan was the PPP/C candidate for the presidency in the 1997 elections, which the party won, resulting in Jagan becoming the first American-born female head of state.

 Jagan resigned as president in 1999 due to ill health and was succeeded by Bharrat Jagdeo, who led the PPP/C to victory in the 2001 elections.
 A major scandal erupted in 2004 when farmer George Bacchus announced that he had evidence implicating the PPP/C Minister for Home Affairs, Ronald Gajraj, in the operation of "phantom death squads" that killed up to 40 people, including the brother of George Bacchus.
 President Jagdeo quickly dismissed the allegations, although the PNCR continued to push for a thorough investigation.
 Bacchus himself was assassinated on 24 June 2004, leading to further outrage and allegations of a cover-up by the PNCR.
 Gajraj resigned, pending an investigation by a government commission of inquiry.
 The following year, Gajraj was formally exonerated by the commission, which did however say that he had an "unhealthy relationship" with organized crime.

 The PPP/C went on to win the 2006 elections, before Jagdeo stepped down in 2011 to allow Donald Ramotar to run as the party's presidential candidate in the elections that year.
 The elections saw the PPP/C win 32 seats, A Partnership for National Unity (an alliance including the PNCR) 26 and the Alliance for Change seven.
 Although the opposition APNU and AFC had won a majority of seats (33), the PPP/C was able to retain power as the election rules meant that the leader of the largest single party became president.
 As a result, the AFC and APNU ran a combined list for the 2015 elections, which won 33 seats, allowing PNCR leader David A. Granger to become president.
 In March 2020, President David A. Granger narrowly lost the snap elections, following Granger's government loss of a vote of no confidence back in 2018.
 Granger refused to accept the results, but eventually five months later, Irfaan Ali of the People's Progressive Party/Civic was sworn in as the new president because of allegations of fraud and irregularities.

 On May 5, 2024, at its 32nd Congress, the PPP/C removed "Marxism-Leninism" and "socialism" from its constitution but retained democratic centralism.